Josh Barro: Political views

+Barro has been described as a centrist commentator by Michelle Goldberg of The New York Times.

 Early in his career, Barro described himself as Republican but was critical of many of the party's policies.
 He also identified as a neoliberal.
 Barro has spoken out strongly against traditional Christian beliefs regarding homosexuality, stating that they "linger and oppress" and must be "stamped out ruthlessly".

 After the 2012 United States elections, Barro became increasingly critical of the Republican Party and wrote that "the party's economic agenda, as embodied in the latest Ryan budget, is simply terrible for the vast majority of Americans."
 Barro called Congressional Republicans "crazy and awful".
 Reactions by other conservatives in the media led The Atlantic to name Barro "the loneliest Republican".
 Ezra Klein said that, based on Barro's views, "He doesn't come across as much of a Republican."

 On October 11, 2016, following the Republican Party's nomination of Donald Trump for president, Barro said he had left the Republican Party and registered as a Democrat.
 Barro cited as reasons for his decision the "fact-free environment so many of its voters live in, and because of the anti-Democrat hysteria that had been willfully whipped up by so many of its politicians," which created a "vulnerability in our democracy."